 The issue that brings lip ties into play is when that labial frenulum is too tight or thick.
 At that point, the frenum can’t stretch or allow as much mobility because it’s so tight.
 It’s this specific scenario where a labial frenulum creates the condition called a “lip tie.”
 The frenulum is the anatomy, but the lip tie is the complication caused by too tight of skin.
 Lip tie or not, there will always be a frenum.

-Babies with significant lip ties will need corrective treatment in order to nurse or feed effectively.
-Again, visiting with your pediatrician, a lactation consultant, or a pediatric dentist can help you determine if treatment is required and address the issue quickly.
+Babies with a severe lip tie will need corrective treatment in order to nurse or feed effectively.
+Again, visiting with your pediatrician, a lactation consultant, a myofunctional therapist, or a pediatric dentist can help you determine if treatment is required and address the issue quickly.

-Mobile toddlers tend to — unfortunately — correct their own lip ties by eventual bumps to the mouth.
-But if your baby can’t nurse or an older toddler is struggling to speak properly, a lip tie revision will be a definite must.
+If your baby can’t nurse or an older toddler is struggling to speak properly, a lip tie revision will most likely be highly recommended.

 A baby lip tie can be frustrating for everyone in the family, especially if it inhibits your baby’s ability to eat.
 What might seem a minor inconvenience, however, can have long-lasting effects on your child’s speech and oral development.
-If you suspect that your baby has a lip tie, check with your pediatrician, lactation consultant, or pediatric dentist.
+If you suspect that your baby has a lip tie, check with your pediatrician, lactation consultant, dentist or myofunctional therapist.
 They can quickly put your mind at ease and let you know whether treatment is necessary.
-Some children’s labial frenums tear on their own, but others may require professional treatment to prevent day-to-day challenges.
+Some children’s labial frenums require professional treatment to prevent day-to-day challenges.
 Fortunately, the treatment for lip ties is quick with a relatively short recovery time.